Japan Travel Guide: 10 essential tips for your first visit to Japan

 While Japan’s public transportation is extensive, taxis are sometimes necessary for convenience or when public options are limited.

-Tip: Download and set up the GO app before your trip to facilitate easy taxi use when needed.
+Tip: Download and set up the GO app and Smart Ex app before your trip.

 7. Luggage forwarding in Japan